Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

 Common RavenThe female common raven lays 3-7 eggs in a cup-shaped nest made of sticks and twigs and lined with mud, fur, grass, and bark.
 The nest is placed on a cliff, tree, bridge, or tower.
 The eggs hatch in 20-25 days.
-The male brings food the the female while she is incubating the eggs.
+The male brings food to the female while she is incubating the eggs.
 Both the male and the female care for and feed the chicks.
 The chicks fledge when they are 3-5 weeks old.
 Male and female pairs mate for more than one year and may use the same nesting site.

 Behavior